mickelson/attract/Readme.txt

    Optional:
       - FFMPEG's avformat, avcodec, swscale and avutil libs.
      	(for movie support).
-      - FontConfig (for font configuration on Linux/FreeBSD).
+      - Fontconfig (for font configuration on Linux/FreeBSD).

 3. Download the Attract-Mode source, extract it to your system.

 4. On Linux/OS-X: Run the "make" command.
-Edit the Makefile first if you wish to change any build options  (i.e. to disable ffmpeg or fontconfig).
+Edit the Makefile first if you wish to change any build options  (i.e. to disable FFMPEG or Fontconfig).

 On Windows: Either use the Makefile with the MINGW make command or load the Codeblocks project file located in the "win32" subdirectory and